M074MED/HTML_and_CSS_and_JS_Template/README.md

 # HTML_and_CSS_and_JS_Template
-This is Template with HTML and pure CSS and pure JavaScript
+This is a Template with HTML and pure CSS and pure JavaScript.
+(Responsive Design)

 ### About Me: